AWOU/Interactive-Brokers-API-Examples/README.md

 ## General Notes:

-The code I provided is split up between the actual TWS class in IB_API.py, the the order objects based on their types in IB_Orders.py, and some examples of how to use them at Example_API_Uses.py.
+The code I provided is split up between the actual TWS class in IB_API.py, the order objects in IB_Orders.py, and some examples of how to use them at Example_API_Uses.py.

 The functions in the TWS class in IB_API.py are just wrapper functions overriding the default ibapi package functions